-Consumption category Consumption code Details 24 hr uncontrolled 24UC or UC An uncontrolled supply is a metered supply that provides uninterrupted energy.
-All-inclusive controlled AICO or AI This option is only available to residential consumers.
-This is a metered supply that allows WELL to control energy to permanently wired appliances, such as hot water cylinders, as well as providing an uninterrupted supply to all other electrical appliances.
-The control of associated appliances can occur at any time for a maximum of five hours in any 24 hour period.
-Refer to section 5.3.1 for eligibility for controlled prices.
-Controlled CTRL This option is only available to residential consumers.
+Consumption category Consumption code Details Controlled CTRL This option is only available to residential consumers.
 This is a separately metered supply that allows WELL to control energy to permanently wired appliances, such as hot water cylinders.
 All load on this meter supply can be controlled by WELL.
 The supply can be controlled at any time for a maximum of five hours in any 24 hour period.
-This supply is only available to load permanently wired to a separate meter/register .
-Refer to section 5.3.1 for eligibility for controlled prices.
+This supply is only available to load permanently wired to a separate meter/register.
+Refer to section 4.3.1 for eligibility for controlled prices.
 Where a household has a controlled supply, they would also have an uncontrolled supply for the household load that is not separately metered through the controlled circuit.
-This uncontrolled supply should be reported to WELL using the '24UC' consumption code.
+This uncontrolled supply should be reported to WELL using the '24UC' or "UC" consumption codes.
 Night boost NITE This option is only available to residential consumers.
 This is a separately metered supply to permanently wired appliances, such as night store heaters, which are switched on and off at specific times.
 This controlled option will be switched on during the night period (11pm to 7am) and for a minimum "boost period" during the day of two hours generally between 1pm and 3pm.
-This supply is only available to load permanently wired to a separate meter/register .
-Refer to section 5.3.1 for further information on eligibility.
-Electric vehicle and battery storage peak PEAK This option is only available for owners of private electric vehicles with a battery capacity of 12kWh and above and/or household battery systems of 4kWh capacity and above.
-This option is for the total household supply, (except for when consumers also have a portion of supply on a 'CTRL' meter), between the hours of 7am to 11am and 5pm to 9pm on weekdays (including public holidays).
-Refer to section 5.3.4 for further information on eligibility.

-Consumption category Consumption code Details Electric vehicle and battery storage off- peak OFFPEAK This option is only available for owners of private electric vehicles with a battery capacity of 12kWh and above and/or household battery systems of 4kWh capacity and above.
-This option is for the total household supply, (except for when consumers also have a portion of supply on a 'CTRL' meter), between the hours of 11am to 5pm and 9pm to 7am on weekdays and all hours on the weekend.
-Refer to section 5.3.4 for further information on eligibility.
-Residential ToU peak Ρ This option is only available to residential consumers and comprises both uncontrolled and all-inclusive options.
+This supply is only available to load permanently wired to a separate meter/register.
+Refer to section 4.3.1 for further information on eligibility.
+Residential TOU peak Ρ This option is only available to residential consumers and comprises both uncontrolled and all-inclusive options.
 This option is for the total household supply, (except for when consumers also have a portion of supply on a 'CTRL' or 'NITE' meter), between the hours of 7am to 11am and 5pm to 9pm on weekdays (including public holidays).
-Refer to section 5.3.2 for further information on eligibility.
-Residential ToU off- peak OP This option is only available to residential consumers and comprises both uncontrolled and all-inclusive options.
+Refer to section 4.3.2 for further information on eligibility.
+Residential TOU off-peak OP This option is only available to residential consumers and comprises both uncontrolled and all-inclusive options.
 This option is for the total household supply, (except for when consumers also have a portion of supply on a 'CTRL' or 'NITE' meter), between the hours of 11am to 5pm and 9pm to 7am on weekdays (including public holidays) and for all hours on the weekend.
-Refer to section 5.3.2 for further information on eligibility.
+Refer to section 4.3.2 for further information on eligibility.
+Small scale distributed generation DGEN For the injection of energy into WELL's network and is applicable to connections equal to or less than 10kW.
+This includes photovoltaics (solar panels) or any other device which injects energy into the network.

-5.3 Residential pricing eligibility criteria
+4.3 Residential pricing eligibility criteria

 The eligibility criteria for residential consumers are outlined below.
-Residential prices are only eligible to residential consumers - Residential End-Consumers in a private dwelling not normally used for any business activity.
+Residential prices are only eligible to residential consumers - residential end-consumers in a private dwelling not normally used for any business activity.

-The eligibility criteria are in addition to the file format and type requirements provided in section 10.3.
+The eligibility criteria are in addition to the file format and type requirements provided in section 0.

-5.3.1 Eligibility for controlled prices
+4.3.1 Eligibility for controlled prices

 Eligibility for either the 'AICO' or 'CTRL' charge is conditional on a hot water cylinder with a capacity in excess of 50 litres being permanently wired into WELL's load management system.
 The hot water cylinder may be substituted with appliances of a similar rating and load profile such as air conditioning units, swimming or spa pool heaters, electric kilns or storage heating at WELL's discretion.
-Eligibility for the 'CTRL' charge has the additional criteria of only being available to load permanently wired to a separate meter/register as outlines in section 5.2.
+Eligibility for the 'CTRL' charge has the additional criteria of only being available to load permanently wired to a separate meter/register as outlines in section 4.2.